 They are safe for touching and playing with but NEVER for eating.
 If you have a little one who still puts things in his or her mouth, then supervise very closely (as we are sure you would anyway) or save this sensory activity for when your child is older.

-We will also link to edible options at the end of this post that might be safer alternatives for children who still put things in their mouths.
+We also link to edible options at the end of this post that might be safer alternatives for children who still put things in their mouths.

 Where to Buy Water Beads?

 We have bought them from a variety of places over time.
 We’ve found them in the toy section of a local drugstore for very inexpensive, at the dollar store, or you can buy them online.
+You can also buy giant ones that are so fun!
+We also love to use sensory scoops like this set with water beads.

 How do you Activate Water Beads?